What Is IDX in Real Estate? A Beginner’s Guide for New Realtors

 2. Up-to-date Listing Information

-HubSpot is an all-in-one sales and marketing platform to help agents better interact with captured through an agent’s IDX websites.
-The platform has an IDX integration to collect leads into one single database, and then it helps deploy email marketing and tracking tools to see which contacts are most likely to engage.
+HubSpot is an all-in-one sales and marketing platform to help agents better interact with captured leads through an agent’s IDX websites.
+The platform has an IDX integration to collect leads into one single database, then it helps deploy email marketing and tracking tools to see which contacts are most likely to engage.

 3. Collect Visitor Information

 Through platforms like Top Producer, real estate agents can obtain social media insights regarding their leads.
-It’s one of the few CRMs to gather social media information like their bio, interests, and photo for leads in your database, so agents can make more meaningful connections.
-Read our Top Producer review to learn more about this real estate CRM software.
+It’s one of the few CRMs to gather social media information like their bio, interest, and photo for leads in your database, so agents can make more meaningful connections.

 4. Visitor Engagement

-The ability for clients to select and save favorite properties under their personal profile can increase engagement and give them another reason to return to your site.
+Additional functions like an interactive map help clients visualize their future homes within an area and see where exactly it’s located.
+The ability for clients to select and save favorite properties under their profile can increase engagement and give them another reason to return to your site.
 Agents can deploy market and housing reports specifically for the areas they’re saving to gain additional attention.
 Moreover, a direct call to action can help gather more lead information.

 Challenges of IDX to Consider